The physiotherapist in the domain of psychosomatic is specialized in the treatment of complaints that extend to stress and misunderstood complaints.

 - Body awareness, relaxation exercises, breathing therapy.

-- Body-oriented mentalizing: learning to dwell on body, inner experiences and thoughts.
+- Body-oriented mentalizing: learning to reflect on the body, inner experiences and thoughts.